How to Identify Bruxism in Kids: Early Signs and Symptoms

 Pediatric bruxism refers to repetitive jaw-muscle activity that results in tooth grinding or clenching in those under 18.
 It manifests in two forms: awake bruxism (during the day) and sleep bruxism (at night).
 Most children grind their teeth at night, making it easy to overlook unless you're vigilant.

 The condition isn't rare.
 According to a 2024 review by Leung et al., prevalence ranges from 14 to 20 percent in kids, although estimates vary depending on definitions and measures.
 A broader review by Al-Jewair and colleagues in 2026 places the global average around 18 percent, cautioning that parental self-reports may undercount quieter clenchers.
+A separate systematic review that looked exclusively at younger children pegged the figure slightly higher, at 22 percent Garcia 2025.

 Persistent bruxism can: